shesharpnl/hackathon-2023.react-js.base-example/README.md

 You can learn more about the Fetch API from the Mozilla Developers Network!
 [MDN - The Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

+We can see Fetch at work in the `App.jsx` file.
+We tell the browser to grab the `data.json` file so we can use it in our application.

 ### Hooks in React.js